LiHang0107/Visualization-Campus-Digital-Twin-Knowledge-Graph/README.md

-# graphic interface for Campus Digital Twin Knowledge Graph
+# Graphic Interface for Campus Digital Twin Knowledge Graph

 This web application allows users to find parking lots and their pressure near a specific building on the Texas A&M University campus.